-The consolidated financial statements for the year ended 31 December 2019 comprise the Group and the Group's interests in associates and joint ventures.
+The consolidated financial statements for the year ended 31 December 2020 comprise the Group and the Group's interests in associates and joint ventures.

-The measurement basis used in the preparation of the consolidated financial statements is the historical cost basis.
+The measurement basis used in the preparation of the consolidated financial statements is historical cost basis except for certain financial assets are stated at fair value.